OneYellowLemon/MyActivityPlanner/README.md

 **Given**: The user has authenticated, and a specific activity is currently being viewed that is already part of the user's "My Activity List"

-**When**: The user clicks "Remove from My Activities"
+**When**: The user clicks "Withdraw"

 **Then**: The activity is removed from the user's list of activities

 ---

-**Given**: A user is removing an activity from their activity list and has clicked "Remove from My Activities"

-**When**: The activity has successfully been removed

-**Then**: A success confirmation is displayed to the user with the message `<activity name> at <date and time> has been removed from your activities.`

----

 ### 10. As an admin, I can create new activities so that I can make them available to users

-**Given**: The admin page is open and the user has entered data in fields: name, date and time, location, and description
+**Given**: The admin page is open and the user has entered data in fields: name, date, location, and description

-**When**: The user clicks "Add Activity"
+**When**: The user clicks "Create Activity"

-**Then**: The activity is created and a success confirmation is displayed with the message `<activity name> at <date and time> has been created.` and the input fields are cleared
+**Then**: The activity is created and the input fields are cleared

 ---

-**Given**: The admin page is open and the user has entered data in date and time fields with the selected date and time in the past
+**Given**: The admin page is open and the user has entered data in date field with the selected date in the past

-**When**: The user clicks "Add Activity"
+**When**: The user clicks "Create Activity"

 **Then**: An error message is returned indicating the activity could not be created in the past